nishio/LISP-on-browser/README.rst

 - Further milestones (need to break into smaller milestones)

+  - quote
+  - Macros (and quasiquote/unquote)
-  - Built-in function, quote
+  - other Built-in function
   - Variables, let
   - Defun and lambda
   - Strings, I/O (print, read) using terminal
-  - Macros (and quasiquote/unquote)

 License